-The Financial Statements have been prepared and presented under the historical cost convention and on accrual basis of accounting in accordance with provisions of accounting standards as specified under section 133 of the Companies Act 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 in so far as they apply to the Bank, and other accounting principles generally accepted in India as applicable to banking companies and the applicable requirements of the Banking Regulation Act, 1949 2.2.
-The COVID-19 pandemic (declared as such by the and circulars, guidelines and directions issued by Reserve Bank of India from time to time.
+The Financial Statements have been prepared and presented under the historical cost convention and on accrual basis of accounting in accordance with provisions of accounting standards as specified under section 133 of the Companies Act 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014 in so far as they apply to the Bank, and other accounting principles generally accepted in India as applicable to banking companies and the applicable requirements of the Banking Regulation Act, 1949 and circulars, guidelines and directions issued by Reserve Bank of India from time to time.
 The accounting policies adopted in the preparation of the financial statements are consistent with those followed in the most recent financial year.